-- Domain 1Preventing people from dying prematurely see priority 1.Domain 2Enhancing quality of life for people with long term conditions see priority 1 and 2.Domain 3Helping people to recover from episodes of ill health or following injury see priority 3 - Domain 4 Ensuring that people have a positive experience of care see priority 4 - Domain 5 Treating and caring for people in a safe environment and protecting them from avoidable harm - see priority 5 have responsibility to lead in these priority areas.
+- Domain 1 Preventing people from dying prematurely see priority 1. - Domain 2 Enhancing quality of life for people with long term conditions see priority 1 and 2. - Domain 3 Helping people to recover from episodes of ill health or following injury see priority 3 - Domain 4 Ensuring that people have a positive experience of care see priority 4 - Domain 5 Treating and caring for people in a safe environment and protecting them from avoidable harm see priority 5

+Both the Director of Nursing and the Medical Director have responsibility to lead in these priority areas.
 The Medical Director leads on Domain 1, 2 and 3 and the Director of Nursing leads on Domain 4 and 5.